 Proverbs - I love Proverbs 18 verse 4 - "A person's words can be life-giving water; words of true wisdom are as refreshing as a bubbling brook."
 Have you ever received words of life-giving water from someone?
 Have you ever given words of life-giving water to someone?
 I love the analogy of true words of wisdom being as refreshing as a bubbling brook!
 So true!

-YouTube: Today's Psalm reminds me of the MercyMe song "How Great is Your Love:"
+Worship God: Today's Psalm reminds me of the MercyMe song "How Great is Your Love:"

 Do you know how great God's love is for you?
 Click here to find out!

-Please join us in memorizing and meditating on a verse of Scripture today: "the LORD delights in those who fear him, who put their hope in his unfailing love."
+Please join us in memorizing and meditating on a verse of Scripture today: "The LORD delights in those who fear him, who put their hope in his unfailing love."
 Psalm 147:11 TNIV